Backyard composite deck with patio furniture and umbrella

 Case Studies Of Composite Decking In Fires

 Real-world fire performance is a crucial aspect to consider when choosing a decking material.
-While no decking material is entirely fireproof, some materials, such as composite decking, are more fire-resistant than others.
+While no decking material is entirely fireproof, higher-density composite and PVC boards have shown better resistance to direct ember ignition than untreated wood boards in IBHS testing — the gaps between boards, not the board surface itself, are where most real deck fires actually start.

 Limitations Of Fire Resistance

-In conclusion, composite decking has proven to be a more fire-resistant option than traditional wood decking.
-However, it’s crucial to understand the limitations of fire resistance and research the specific product’s fire resistance rating before making a purchase decision.
+In conclusion, composite decking has proven to be a more fire-resistant option than traditional untreated wood decking in real-world ember testing.
+However, it’s crucial to understand that fire resistance still varies by product and to verify the specific rating before buying.

 Enhancing Fire Resistance